New report identifies ten bottlenecks and strategic roadmap to the development of alternative protein in China

 “The research and industrial communities must work hand-in-hand to address these key challenges and drive the high-quality development of the industry,” Professor Jian Li of Beijing Technology and Business University said.

 Prof. Xiaoquan Yang, South China University of Technology, added: “Significant technical gaps still exist in plant-based and related fields.
-Future efforts should prioritize staple foods and alternatives to traditional animal proteins, so that novel proteins can genuinely become part of people’s everyday diets.”
+Future efforts should prioritise staple foods and alternatives to traditional animal proteins, so that novel proteins can genuinely become part of people’s everyday diets.”

 First ever comprehensive overview